googlearchive/flatiron-director/README.md

 # flatiron-director

-`flatiron-director` is a web component for routing that wraps the flatiron director JS library.
+`flatiron-director` is a web component for routing that wraps the [flatiron director](https://github.com/flatiron/director) isomorphic URL router library.

 ### Example